spatialmodel/inmap/README.md

 ## Getting InMAP

 Go to [releases](https://github.com/ctessum/inmap/releases) to download the most recent release for your type of computer.
-You will need both the executable program and the input data.
+For Mac systems, download the file with "darwin" in the name.
+You will need both the executable program and the input data ("inmapData_xxx.zip").
+All of the versions of the program are labeled "amd64" to denote that they are for 64-bit processors (i.e., all relatively recent notebook and desktop computers).
+It doesn't matter whether your computer processor is made by AMD or another brand, it should work either way.

 ### Compiling from source